- Publications and resources

 - Our safety management system kit (SMS) has useful information for both updating and improving an existing SMS, or developing and putting a new one into place

-- The set of eight booklets outlines the structure of a safety management system following the global International Civil Aviation Organization (ICAO) framework
+- The set of nine booklets outlines the structure of a safety management system following the global International Civil Aviation Organization (ICAO) framework

 - The kit also includes a DVD featuring the video dramas, SOS and SMS and a series of video interviews with industry SMS experts and practitioners, and a CD containing useful tools such as checklist and templates